drivet/website-11ty/src/posts/feed/2024/free-will-illusion.md

 argue, if you're an incompatibilist.

-But it's actually pretty easy if you're a [comptatibilist][4] - if you believe that free will is not only possible in a mathematical universe, but actually *requires* it, like any natural phenomenon.
+But it's actually pretty easy if you're a [comptatibilist][4] - if you believe that free will is not only possible in a mathematical, deterministic universe, but actually *requires* it, like any natural phenomenon.
 If you're a comptatibilist, then free will is simply the human capacity for choice - no more and no less.
 It's almost a self-evident truth, something you witness every day.
 You might as well try and prove that gravity doesn't exist.

 It doesn't matter if a choice is determined, or if it has a natural mechanism, or if it's explainable by physics or biology.
 Explaining how